EngineerBetter/engineerbetter-hugo/content/blog/yubikey.md

 ```
 If you enter the admin PIN incorrectly 3 times you will need to factory reset the Yubikey.
 Next, generate a RSA key on your Yubikey.
-I reccomend [generating the key on the card](#roca), rather than generating the key on your computer then copying it to the card.
+I recommend [generating the key on the card](#roca), rather than generating the key on your computer and then copying it to the card.

 ```
 $ gpg --card-edit
 gpg: detected reader `Yubico Yubikey 4 OTP+U2F+CCID 00 00'